lwjohnst86/analyzing-cohorts-course/chapter1.md

 `@instructions`

-- Does higher total cholesterol cause cardiovascular disease?
+- Does higher cholesterol cause cardiovascular disease (CVD)?
-- Will a lower body mass index during young adulthood increase the risk of disease later in life?
+- Will lower body mass during adolescence increase the risk for CVD?
-- Do people that smoke have a higher risk for cardiovascular disease than those who don't?
+- Does smoking increase the risk for CVD?
-- Do people with many close friends have a lower risk for cardiovascular disease?
+- Does having many close friends lower the risk for CVD?
 - All of the above.
-- None of the above.

 `@hint`